 Our legitimate interests include the following:

-We may share your information with our affiliates, financial institutions, investment companies, accountants, lawyers, auditors, insurers, professional advisors, or other third party service providers who provide services to us.
+We may share your information with employees, directors, shareholders and to those of our our affiliates, financial institutions, investment companies, accountants, lawyers, auditors, insurers, professional advisors, or other third party service providers who provide services to us.
 We may also disclose information we have a legal or regulatory right or obligation to report.
 Further, we may share your information with third parties to whom we sell, transfer or merge parts of our business or our assets.